softbaked/standard-shipping-gateway-protocol/creating-a-delivery.md

 Failed Response
 ---------------
-The *shipping gateway* server responds with a HTTP 4xx or 5xx code, with a JSON message in the payload.
+The *shipping gateway* server MUST respond with a HTTP 4xx or 5xx code, with a JSON message in the payload.
 The following top-level keys are defined:

 - `status` REQUIRED: a human-readable one-line error message.
 - `description` REQUIRED: a human-readable multi-line explanation why the delivery creation failed.